 Colorado has a bizarre and confusing sales tax collection system and in this guide we’re going to walk you through how it works and how to better automate your processes!
-For the purposes of this article we’re going to use the address 6601 W Colfax Ave, Lakewood, CO 80214 which results in the below return from dealr.tax, the state certified tax lookup service for auto dealers.
+For the purposes of this article we’re going to use the address 6601 W Colfax Ave, Lakewood, CO 80214 which results in the below return from dealr.tax.

 Each business is located within a certain set of jurisdictions.
 For example, if your dealership was located at the Lakewood address above your tax rates would be the ones under the Sales Tax header in the example to the right.
 Any business in these jurisdictions would be expected to collect sales tax on items they sell in the area.
 For example, if you owned a retail store selling books at the Lakewood address you would charge 7.5% tax on each sale.